SChernykh/p2pool/README.md

 9. XMRig should connect and start mining!

 **Additional Information:**
-- For a more in-depth beginner friendly walk-through with the option of using Docker, please see SethForPrivacy's guide at: https://sethforprivacy.com/guides/run-a-p2pool-node/
+- For a more in-depth beginner-friendly walk-through with the option of using Docker, please see SethForPrivacy's guide at: https://sethforprivacy.com/guides/run-a-p2pool-node/
 - You can check the p2pool.log for any warnings or errors using the following command:
 ```
 grep -E 'WARNING|ERROR' p2pool.log